-(9) The special 2012 year-end distribution of \$0.05 per unit declared in December 2012 and paid in January 2013 was declared because the Fund expected that the taxable income generated in 2012 would exceed the aggregate monthly distributions declared by the Fund.
+(9) The special year-end distributions of \$0.05 per unit declared in December 2012 (paid in January 2013) and \$0.02 per unit declared and paid in December 2017 were declared because the Fund expected that the taxable income generated in these calendar years would exceed the aggregate monthly distributions declared by the Fund.

-The payout ratio(1) of cash distributed to distributable cash(1) for Q2 2017 was 90.4%, compared to 92.4% in Q2 2016.
-The decrease in the payout ratio(1) is primarily the result of the immediate recognition of a Make-Whole payment of \$0.1 million in the quarter, related to the closure of the Alice Fazooli's restaurant in Vaughan, Ontario, which will be paid from the date of closure to December 31, 2017.
-The payout ratio(1) of cash distributed to distributable cash(1) for YTD 2017 was 96.6%, compared to 100.3% in YTD 2016.
-The decrease in the payout ratio(1) is primarily the result of the immediate recognition of two full Make-Whole payments for a total of \$0.2 million in YTD 2017 from SIR to the Partnership, for the closure of the Alice Fazooli's locations in Oakville, Ontario in Q1 2017 and Vaughan, Ontario in Q2 2017, respectively, that will be paid from the date of closure to December 31, 2017.
-In addition, same store sales growth in both Q2 2017 and YTD 2017 have contributed to the decreases.
+The payout ratio(1) of cash distributed to distributable cash(1) for Q4 2017 was 109.6%, compared to 101.2% in Q4 2016.
+The increase in the payout ratio(1) is primarily the result of the \$0.02 per unit special distribution paid to Fund unitholders in December 2017.
+The payout ratio(1) of cash distributed to distributable cash(1) for Fiscal 2017 was 98.4%, compared to 99.1% in Fiscal 2016.
+The decreases in the Q2 2017 and Q3 2017 payout ratios(1) are primarily the result of the immediate recognition of two full Make-Whole payments of \$0.1 million in Q2 2017 and \$0.1 million in Q3 2017 from SIR to the Partnership, for the closure of the Alice Fazooli's locations in Oakville and Vaughan, Ontario, that were paid from the date of closure to December 31, 2017.
 The Fund's quarterly payout ratios vary over the course of a year due to seasonal fluctuations in revenues.
 For example, the first quarter typically has lower sales volumes than the second and third quarters which include warmer summer months when patios are open.

-Since the Fund's inception in October 2004 up to and including Q2 2017, the Fund has generated \$93.6 million in cumulative distributable cash(1) and has paid cumulative cash distributions of \$92.9 million, representing a cumulative payout ratio(1) (the ratio of cumulative cash distributions paid since inception to cumulative distributable cash(1) generated) of 99.3%.
+Since the Fund's inception in October 2004 up to and including Q4 2017, the Fund has generated \$98.5 million in cumulative distributable cash(1) and has paid cumulative cash distributions of \$97.9 million, representing a cumulative payout ratio(1) (the ratio of cumulative cash distributions paid since inception to cumulative distributable cash(1) generated) of 99.3%.
 Based on current business and economic conditions, the Fund's Trustees intend to maintain its current distribution levels at this time.
 However, should the distributions from the Partnership decline, or the expenses of the Fund increase, the Fund may have to reduce distributions.